Customer Lifetime Value (CLTV) Definition

 It’s a good idea to generate high-quality content consistently on your site and stay active on social media.
 One interesting way that some companies have been achieving this is through the use of influencers.

 An influencer is a person who will advertise your product – among others – on their own social media platforms.
-The majority of consumers – 60 percent – say they have been influenced by a social media post or a blog review while shopping, according to a Collective Bias study.
+The majority of consumers – 60 percent – say they have been influenced by a social media post or a blog review while shopping.

 Offering additional products and services are a great way to boost your average shopping cart while also building customer loyalty.
 It also impacts your cart abandon rate to go down.